 Happy travels and work hard!

 Students must have a minimum GPA of 2.75 to apply for most countries.
-However, Australia and the United Kingdom require a GPA of 3.0.
+However, some countries may require a GPA of 3.0.

 For some countries, there is a minimum language requirement.
 Please attend an information session to find out more, or see the FAQs section.

 Application Fee and Deadlines